 The Techwear Look

-A scroll through Hugh’s Instagram (he moonlights as his brand’s go-to model) or the #acrhive hashtag offers a techwear primer – mostly black, lots of layering and as many straps and pockets as you can get your hands on.
+A scroll through Hugh’s Instagram (he moonlights as his brand’s go-to model) or the #acrhive hashtag offers men’s technical apparel, techwear primer – mostly black, lots of layering and as many straps and pockets as you can get your hands on.
 But this is techwear taken to its Instagram-friendly extremes, and you don’t need to go full techno-ninja to pull it off.

 “You can go full head-to-toe if that’s your thing,” says Haywood, “but as the trend can trace its lineage back to outdoor gear, you can easily just incorporate a jacket into a look.”